ManimCommunity/manim/docs/source/guides/deep_dive.rst

         manager.render()
         last_frame = manager.renderer.get_frame()

-The renderer stays open after successful rendering until the block ends.
-For a fresh image of the current mobjects instead, use ``scene.get_image()``; this also works after the rendering resources have closed.
-OpenGL meshes stored directly on the GPU require their original context, so inspect them inside the block.
+The renderer will then stay open after successful rendering until the end of the ``with`` block.
+The rendered scene persists even after the renderer closes, and any renderer-independent methods may still be called; this includes ``scene.get_image()``.
+OpenGL meshes stored directly on the GPU require their original context, so these must be inspected inside the block.

 When file logging is enabled, the manager opens the scene's log at the start of rendering or the first direct ``play()`` call.
 It removes and closes that handler